seanbaxter/circle/new-circle/README.md

 Another big problem is that it doesn't understand [overload resolution](http://eel.is/c++draft/over.match) or [implicit conversion sequences](http://eel.is/c++draft/over.best.ics), so it can't reliably modify language semantics, like Circle does with [`[no_implicit_user_conversions]`](#no_implicit_user_conversions), [`[no_implicit_pointer_to_bool]`](#no_implicit_pointer_to_bool), and [`[as]`](#as).

 Since it doesn't examine its C++ dependencies, it's impossible to introspect types with Cppfront.
-Circle provides [refleciton traits](#reflection-traits), which yield packs of entities describing enum types, class types, functions types, class specializations, and so on.
+Circle provides [reflection traits](#reflection-traits), which yield packs of entities describing enum types, class types, functions types, class specializations, and so on.

 Investing in a compiler frontend is necessary if you want the flexibility to realize your language design.